 Chronology 1990-1999

-In 1992, Brancaia hired star oenologist Carlo Ferrini as an external consultant.
-“Carlos’s wealth of experience is of inestimable value to us to this day,” says Barbara Widmer.
-“The view from the outside also prevents the risk of a certain operational blindness.”
+In 1992, Brancaia hires the star oenologist Carlo Ferrini as an external consultant.
+“Carlo’s wealth of experience has been invaluable to us to this day,” says Barbara Widmer.
+“The outside perspective also helps prevent the risk of a certain blindness to the business,” adds Barbara Widmer.

 In 1994 the Italian gourmet guide “Gambero Rosso” ennobled the IL BLU for the first time with its highest distinction, the Tre Bicchieri (three glasses).
-With this, the popularity of Brancaia in Italy increases by leaps and bounds.
+As a result, Brancaia’s visibility in Italy increases dramatically.
 “We were the first winery run by foreigners to receive this honor,” remembers Bruno Widmer.
 Brancaia has now won the award 18 times.
 Barbara Widmer is doing a one-year internship at the Domaine des Balisiers in the canton of Geneva.
 Even back then, the company was the largest producer of organic wines in Switzerland and has been cultivating organic viticulture since 1982.

 In 1998 Bruno and Brigitte Widmer acquired 82 hectares of land in the Maremma, which faces the sea.
 At the same time as the graduate oenologist arrived, Brancaia was able to vinify and develop his wine independently for the first time, as the cellar construction in Radda has finally been completed.
 The chance to give the Brancaia wines even more of their own identity.
 Also in 1998, the Widmers planted the first vineyards in the Maremma.
 Like those in Radda and Castellina, these are largely surrounded by forest – and thus protected from any spray from neighbors.